Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

 \subsection{Tree sampling and verification}

-We present our token tree sampling and verification algorithm, and prove that it is the first such algorithm to satisfy two important robustness properties, while maintaining the output distribution of the target model.
+We present our token tree sampling and verification algorithm, and prove it is the first such algorithm to satisfy two important robustness properties, while maintaining the target model's output distribution.